A Handbook for 1099 Contractors – What Goes In and What Should Stay Out

 - Pay periods not defined by contracts or through invoicing.

-- Attendance policies, time off and leave policies, performance reviews.
+- Attendance policies, time off and leave policies, and performance reviews.

-While independent contractors exercise a great deal more control over how they represent themselves and how they complete the project assigned them than W-2 employees, communicating your company’s integral message is great way to showcase your expectations while allowing your contractors to exercise independence.
+While independent contractors exercise a great deal more control over how they represent themselves and complete the project assigned to them than W-2 employees, communicating your company’s integral message is a great way to showcase your expectations while allowing your contractors to exercise independence.

-Note: An Independent Contractor Handbook is provided with Comprehensive Handbook.
+Note: An Independent Contractor Handbook is provided with the Comprehensive Handbook.